Planning on a wedding proposal with the good ol' engagement ring in a frosty mug of Bud Light? No?

 For more information, visit kingfishertucson.com.

-For a classically French experience, order the Chateaubriand Béarnaise Sauce For 2 (roasted beef tenderloin with herbs de provence & béarnaise sauce).
+For a classically French experience, order the Chateau Briand Bérnaise Sauce For 2 featuring roasted beef tenderloin with herbs de provence and béarnaise sauce.

-Other French delicacies such as Escargots au Chablis and Soupe à l’Oignon Gratinée are also available.
+Other French delicacies such as Escargots au Chablis and Soupe à l’Oignon Gratinée are also available as starters.
 You might want to peek at the menu ahead of time so you get a chance to practice the pronunciation on most of the items.

 For more information, visit rendezvoustucson.com.

 To enjoy a more contemporary approach on Old World cuisine, head into the dining room at Maynards.
-The Fresh Oysters, Steak Tartare, and Hudson Valley Foie Gras all highlight top-notch ingredients.
+The Fresh Oysters, Scallops, and Parisian Gnocchi all highlight top-notch ingredients.

 For more information, visit maynardstucson.com.